Pompeo says more U.S. action coming to support Venezuelan opposition leader

 “I would fully expect there will be further action that the United States would take to continue to support President Guaido and the Venezuelan people,” Pompeo told journalists.

-“We do not talk about particular sanctions but everyone can fully expect that the United States is not done,” Pompeo added.
+“We do not talk about particular sanctions but everyone can fully expect that the United States is not done,” Pompeo added, without specifying what action Washington will take.

+Pompeo declined to address whether the United States is prepared to sanction Russia over its backing of Maduro.

 Guaido will next travel to Davos, Switzerland, to attend the World Economic Forum.